AnkilP/ankilp.github.io/site/content/posts/poems.md

 Imagine my disappointment to see some naysayers Amongst the politically vocal taxpayers.

-Too eager to miss the forest for the trees!
+Too eager to miss the forest for the trees
-Too eager to burn the tree for the forest!
+Too eager to burn the tree for the forest
-Too eager to make podiums from twigs!
+Too eager to make podiums from twigs

-We are to aspire to excellence
+We are to aspire to the creator
 Not the common denominator.

-Tide and time are more patient than me.
+And yet time and tide are more patient than I.
 ~~~
 I initially wrote this after International Women's Day but later realized that it unfortunately applied to a lot of different scenarios.
 ~~~
 (Jazz is) Controlled Chaos

-Drowners' lungs can't compare
+Swimmers' lungs can't compare
 To the turbulence stored inside
 The madness within exhaled into lullabies